skiadas/WebAppsCourse/notes/object_methods.md

 b.greet();
 ```

-Oops, that did not work! `greet` still only knows about Pete.
-Lexical scoping doesn't really leave it with any other option.
+Oops, that did not work! `greet` still only knows about Pete. `a.name` still references the `a` object.

 What we need is a special way to refer to the "current object", the object that the function was executed from.
-This is what `this` is for.
+This is what the keyword "`this`" is for.

 > In a call like `o.f(...)`, any references to `this` in the function `f` will refer to the object `o`.